From BR Bullpen

 - Born August 27, 1931 in Paterson, NJ USA

 Biographical Information

 Originally a first baseman, Cunningham's big league career started with a bang.
-He homered once off of Art Fowler in his big league debut on June 30, 1954, and then hit two off of Warren Spahn the next day, July 1, to set the record for most home runs in a player's first two major league games (3).
-However, the following year, Musial was moved to first, and Cunningham played most of the next two seasons in the minors.
+He homered once off Art Fowler of the Cincinnati Redlegs in his big league debut on June 30, 1954, and then hit two off Warren Spahn of the Milwaukee Braves the next day, July 1st, to set the record for most home runs in a player's first two major league games (3).
+However, the following year, Musial was moved to first base, and Cunningham played most of the next two seasons in the minors.

 Cunningham returned to the Cardinals in 1957, splitting time between first base and the outfield and hitting .318.
-After hitting .312 in part-time play the next year, he became the team's regular rightfielder in 1959, hitting .345 (second in the National League to Hank Aaron) and making the All-Star Team.
+After hitting .312 in part-time play in 1958, he became the team's regular rightfielder in 1959, hitting .345 (second in the National League to Hank Aaron) and making the All-Star Team.

 Following the 1961 season, Cunningham was traded to the Chicago White Sox for Minnie Minoso.
 He was the team's regular first baseman in his first year there, hitting .295.
 However, his 1963 campaign was cut short when he broke his collarbone colliding with Charlie Dees of the Los Angeles Angels on June 3rd.
 The following season, he was traded to the Washington Senators for Bill Skowron, and he ended his playing career after about two years in the nation's capital.